 An APRN who seeks prescriptive privilege will have minor additional requirements.

-A prospective advanced practice nurse must complete graduate education appropriate to his or her intended practice.
+A prospective advanced practice nurse must complete graduate education appropriate to his or her intended practice (Nurse Practitioner programs in Arkansas).
 The Board stipulates that a license qualifying program for a clinical nurse specialist must include both classroom instruction and practice in a clinical area.

 There are multiple certifying agencies; selection will depend in part on role and population focus.
 An approved certification agency is one that meets standards outlined in Board rule.
 It must be national in scope and must hold accepted accreditation.
 It must set appropriate educational standards, carry out credential reviews, and offer examination-based certification; the examination itself must meet Board criteria.
 The certification agency must have a quality assurance process and a means of providing timely communication.
 It must have a recertification process for certificate holders; recertification is to involve review of continuing education/ continued competence.
 The certifying agency cannot use organizational membership as a criterion for credentialing.

 The nurse may be granted a temporary APRN permit while waiting to pass the certification exam.
 National certification, once earned, must be maintained.

 APRNs can be granted prescribing privileges only if differential diagnosis and prescription fall within the scope of practice of their national certification.
 They must have training that includes pharmokinetic principles and practical application.
 The Board can accept courses of three semester hours or 45 contact hours.
 A course that is figured in contact hours is acceptable only if it is taken through an accredited school; the course must include a competency component.

 The Board can accept pharmacology coursework taken up to five years prior if it was taken as part of an advanced practice nursing program.
 There is a two-year time limit on coursework taken outside an advanced practice program.

 The practitioner must have a 300 hour preceptorship.
 It is to be completed within a year of beginning the qualifying course.